 1. What ABILIFY is and what it is used for

 2. What you need to know before you take ABILIFY

 6. Contents of the pack and other information

-ABILIFY contains the active substance aripiprazole and belong to a group of medicines called antipsychotics.
+ABILIFY contains the active substance aripiprazole and belongs to a group of medicines called antipsychotics.
 It is used to treat adults and adolescents aged 15 years and older who suffer from a disease characterised by symptoms such as hearing, seeing or sensing things which are not there, suspiciousness, mistaken beliefs, incoherent speech and behaviour and emotional flatness.
 People with this condition may also feel depressed, guilty, anxious or tense.

 ABILIFY is used to treat adults and adolescents aged 13 years and older who suffer from a condition with symptoms such as feeling “high”, having excessive amounts of energy, needing much less sleep than usual, talking very quickly with racing ideas and sometimes severe irritability.
 In adults it also prevents this condition from returning in patients who have responded to the treatment with ABILIFY.

 Talk to your doctor before taking ABILIFY.

 Suicidal thoughts and behaviours have been reported during aripiprazole treatment.
 Tell your doctor immediately if you are having any thoughts or feelings about hurting yourself.

 Before treatment with ABILIFY, tell your doctor if you suffer from

 If you notice you are gaining weight, develop unusual movements, experience somnolence that interferes with normal daily activities, any difficulty in swallowing or allergic symptoms, please tell your doctor.